ksh-b/wanda/README.md

 # android specific - set wallpaper to lockscreen only
 wanda -l

-# android specific - set wallpaper to lockscreen only
+# android specific - set wallpaper to homescreen only
 wanda -o

 ```